Mandated agencies need to submit regular reports.

 More detailed reporting on the first, third and fourth outcomes comes from the collection tools detailed below.

-Agencies must consider how they can create opportunities for New Zealand businesses, including Māori, Pasifika and regional businesses, as well as social enterprises.
-Progressive procurement is one of the initiatives in place to support this outcome.
-The progressive procurement policy specifically supports Māori businesses.
+Under Rule 17 of the Government Procurement Rules, agencies must consider how they can create opportunities for New Zealand businesses, including Māori, Pasifika and regional businesses, as well as social enterprises.

-Learn more about this policy or visit Te Puni Kōkiri’s website.
+Learn more about this requirement:

 Increasing access for New Zealand businesses